mysteriumnetwork/documentation/content/node-runners/node-ui/index.md

 ### Bounty Payout settings

-The bounty payout address (ERC-20) is the address of your wallet where you want to receive your earnings.
+The bounty payout address (ERC-20 or Polygon) is the address of your wallet where you want to receive your earnings.

 <div style="text-align:center">
   <img src="../../images/node-ui/bounty-payout-settings.png" alt="Bounty Payout settings" class="screenshot" />